What is Sodinokibi?

 The campaign began shortly before another similar malware called GandCrab was officially shut down for good.
 Some researchers believe that Sodinokibi is a “spiritual successor” of GandCrab, while others support the theory that it is, in fact, the next generation of the same virus.
 Some evidence suggests the theory to be correct.

-Among such evidence are the vast similarities in code of both malware and the fact that in the early stages of Sodinokibi life cycle, criminals used to deploy GandCrab after running Sodinokibi on all infected machines as a precaution, likely because Sodinokibi wasn’t yet thoroughly tested in operation.
+Among such evidence are the vast similarities in the code of both malware and the fact that in the early stages of Sodinokibi life cycle, criminals used to deploy GandCrab after running Sodinokibi on all infected machines as a precaution, likely because Sodinokibi wasn’t yet thoroughly tested in operation.

 Another piece of evidence in favor of this theory is an attack that took place in February 2019, when GandCrab was used to infect victims by compromising Managed Service Providers.
 Sometime after, the same attack took place, but instead of GandCrab, it featured Sodinokibi ransomware.